gtscio/gleif-poc/MANUAL_TESTING_GUIDE.md

 ## Overview

-This comprehensive testing guide covers the complete end-to-end workflow for the GLEIF POC system, which demonstrates vLEI ↔ TWIN ID linkage verification.
+This comprehensive testing guide covers the complete end-to-end workflow for the GLEIF POC system, which implements real keripy signing and verification operations with actual cryptographic signatures and KERI database validation for vLEI ↔ TWIN ID linkage verification.
 The system consists of four main components that must be tested together for full functionality.

 ### System Components

 1. **GLEIF POC Frontend** (`gleif-frontend/`): Next.js web application for user interaction
 2. **Twin Service** (`twin-service/`): Backend service for DID and NFT operations
+3. **Verification Service** (`verification-service/`): Python Flask service for KERI ACDC cryptographic verification
-3. **DID Management** (`did-management/`): Scripts for identity creation and credential generation
+4. **DID Management** (`did-management/`): Scripts for identity creation and credential generation

 ### Prerequisites

-- Node.js 20+
+- Node.js 18+
 - Docker (for HashiCorp Vault)
 - Basic understanding of DIDs and blockchain concepts
 - Access to IOTA testnet